joshbruce/fourth-earth-raw/public/computer-aided/content.md

 See Fourth Earth RAW (and Fourth Earth Lore).

-### Challenge levels
+### Difficulty

 See Fourth Earth RAW (and Fourth Earth Lore).

-In the tabletop helpers edition, the designated narrator (the one who started the game) defines challenge levels and assigns them to players (with associated target battery).
+In the tabletop helpers edition, the designated narrator (the one who started the game) defines difficulty and assigns them to players (with associated target battery).
 The players can then do what they want to do to try and accomplish what they were trying to accomplish.

 ### Life batteries